capanoglu-hus/CryptoKids.project/README.md

 When families send their savings for their children via crypto, it ensures that children cannot withdraw their savings until a certain age.

-The contract creator sends ether to the children's addresses.
+The contract creator sends Ether to the children's addresses.

 Every child has a certain characteristic.